Noah Mawene: Career

 Mawene is a youth product of Lytham Town FC and joined the youth academy of Preston North End as a U13 where he went on to captain their U18s, and signed his first professional contract with the club on 16 June 2021.
 He made his professional debut with Preston North End as a late substitute in a 4–1 EFL Championship win over Blackburn Rovers on 10 December 2022.

+On 29 August 2024, Mawene joined EFL League Two club Newport County on a season-long loan deal.
+He made his debut for Newport on 31 August 2024 in the 1-0 League Two win against Morecambe.

 Personal life

 Mawene is the son of the French footballer Youl Mawéné and nephew of Samy Mawéné.
-He is of Congolese descent through his paternal grandfather, and French descent through his paternal grandmother.
+He is of DR Congolese descent through his paternal grandfather, and French descent through his paternal grandmother.

+His brother Theo is a youth player at Brentford.